rihenperry/watch-ml-behave/README.md

 ```

 # development and goals
 * to change the way the app is launched.
-Dockerize the service layer.
+Dockerize the service layer and use AWS as remote machine.
 * change from REST to RPC communication mechanism.
 * reduce app launch time
 * develop alternative UIs like webui, cli